Rozi Khan Barrech

 Rozi Khan Barrech (born 7 March 1964) has been a Justice of the Balochistan High Court (BHC) since 31 May 2019 and the Chief Justice of the BHC since 6 June 2025.
+He is judge of the Federal Constitutional Court of Pakistan since 14 November 2025.

 Early life and education

 Barrech was born on 7 March 1964 in Quetta, Balochistan, Pakistan to Mehrban Khan.
 He completed his secondary education in 1984, followed by intermediate studies in 1986.
 He earned his undergraduate degree in 1988 and obtained a Bachelor of Laws (LL.B.) from University Law College, Quetta in 1990.
 He went on to complete a master's degree in 1991.

 Career

 Barrech began his judicial career in 1998 when he was appointed as an Additional District and Sessions Judge in Balochistan.
 Over the years, he served in multiple districts across the province in various judicial capacities, including District and Sessions Judge, Special Judge, and District and Sessions Judge (Inspection).
 On 4 November 2016, he assumed the role of Registrar of the BHC.

 He was elevated to the position of Additional Judge of the BHC on 31 May 2019, and his appointment was confirmed on 7 May 2021.
 Subsequently, on 6 June 2025, he took oath as the Acting Chief Justice of the BHC.
 On 1 July 2025, the Judicial Commission of Pakistan approved Barrech's appointment as the permanent Chief Justice of the BHC.